 Creating Smiles While Making an Impact: Meet Andrew

 Andrew joined Bancroft in the midst of the COVID-19 pandemic.
-Below, find out how Andrew navigated starting a new job during a global pandemic while working alongside his dedicated team to create smiles and a positive impact in the lives of the students in the Elementary Education Program.
+Below, find out how Andrew navigated starting a new job during a global pandemic while working alongside his dedicated team to create smiles and a positive impact in the lives of the students in the Preschool & Early Education Program.

 “Every little positive outcome can make a massive difference in the student’s life but also mine.”

 Q. How long have you been with Bancroft and what is your role?

-A. I have been with Bancroft for a little over a year as a Paraprofessional in the Elementary Education Program.
+A. I have been with Bancroft for a little over a year as a Paraprofessional in the Preschool & Early Education Program.

 Q. How did you hear about Bancroft?